-Our new checklist is meant to stimulate thinking and guide schools through the process of empowering English Language Learners and their families during distance learning.
+Our checklist is meant to stimulate thinking and guide schools through the process of empowering ELLs and their families during distance learning.

-An English language learner is a term used in some English-speaking countries such as the U.S. and Canada to describe a person who is learning the English language in addition to their native language or any other languages they may speak.
+An ELL is a term used in some English-speaking countries such as the U.S. and Canada to describe a person who is learning the English language in addition to their native language or any other languages they may speak.

-English-language learners may not have the English-language ability needed to achieve their full academic potential in schools and learning environments in which instruction is delivered entirely in English.
-In most cases, students are identified as “English-language learners” after they complete a formal assessment of their English literacy, during which they are tested in reading, writing, speaking, and listening comprehension.
-If the assessment results indicate that the students will struggle in regular academic courses, they may be enrolled in either dual-language courses or English as a second language (ESL) programs.
+ELLS may not have the English language ability needed to achieve their full academic potential in schools and learning environments in which instruction is delivered entirely in English.
+In most cases, students are identified as an ELL after they complete a formal assessment of their English literacy, during which they are tested in reading, writing, speaking, and listening comprehension.
+If the assessment results indicate that the students will struggle in regular academic courses, they may be enrolled in either dual-language courses or English as a second language (ESL) program.

-According to New York University, English language learners are the fastest-growing student population group, according to the National Education Association.
+According to New York University, ELLs are the fastest-growing student population group, according to the National Education Association.
 By 2025, an estimated 25 percent of public school students will be ELLs.

-Their families will also need unique assistance in understand what will be expected during remote learning so that they can be collaborators in educating their children.
+Their families will also need unique assistance to understand what will be expected during distance learning so that they can be collaborators in educating their children.

 Our checklist covers: